tiborp/email-shortcode-button/readme.txt

 == Description ==

-This simple plugin adds a button to the TinyMCE editor that puts a selected email adress into a shortcode [email] and turns it into a mailto-link, which uses WordPress' native antispambot() function to encode the emailadress so harvesters can't get it.
+Adds a button to the TinyMCE editor that puts a selected email adress into a shortcode [email] and turns it into a mailto-link, which uses WordPress' native antispambot() function to encode the emailadress so harvesters can't get it.

 == Installation ==